bdusell/rau/docs/details.rst

    different architectures based on parameter count.
 Rau takes care to remove these redundant bias parameters, resulting in better parameter counts.
 #.
 Implements tied token embeddings.
 #.
+When the token embeddings in an encoder-decoder model are tied, the decoder
+   never assigns probability to tokens that occur only on the source side and never on the target side; the decoder's vocabulary only includes tokens that are observed on the target side of the training corpus.
+Conceptually, the logits for source-only tokens are masked out, and so this technique is sometimes called "token masking."
+Rau uses a clever and efficient way of implementing this by slicing out only the decoder tokens when computing decoder logits, instead of computing logits for all tokens and then adding a mask.
+This is made possible by the way that Rau maps integers and tokens in the token vocabulary during the data preparation step.
+#.
 Efficiently precomputes and caches sinusoidal positional encodings in the
    transformer.
 #.
 Parameters can be optimized using either simple gradient descent or Adam.